Update on activities at St. Elizabeth Ann Seton Church:

-There will be baskets for your weekly contribution envelopes placed near the doors of the sanctuary for you to drop your gift.
-Or, you may continue to mail your envelope to the parish office (2200 W. Republic Road, Springfield, 65807), or use the online giving link on our parish website.
+You may prefer to mail your weekly contribution envelope to the parish office (2200 W. Republic Road, Springfield, 65807), or use the online giving link on our parish website.
 We are grateful for your continued generosity.

 - If you feel ill, have a fever or shortness of breath, or are coughing, or any of the frequent symptoms of coronavirus OR if you have been in contact with someone who has tested positive for coronavirus, we ask that you please stay home.

 - Please follow instructions given to you by our ushers and greeters.